NETNODEAG/drupal-9-starter/README.md

 ## Use for local or feature branch deployments
 ./nn/docker/deploy.sh

-# if its a complete fresh install you may want to
+# other useful commands
 composer nn-docker-bash # access the drupal containtern, then composer install drush si --account-mail=tech@netnode.ch --account-name=admin --account-pass=test --site-name=example.ch -y

-# you may want to use the following commands any time during development
+## you may want to use the following commands any time during development

-# sync db with prod
+## sync db with prod
 composer nn-lando-sync-db-prod

-# open the lando dev site
+## open the lando dev site
 composer nn-open

 # Access drupal docker container